 Learning how to load a dry container properly can take a bit of time and is a skill.
 But, if you follow our rules and understand some basic information about dry shipping containers, it will make the loading easier for you.

 A dry container is the most used shipping container of all containers and is used to ship mainly dry goods around the world.
 90% of all goods shipped in the world use a dry container.
 As the name implies this means you are going to be putting dry cargo in it and it does not have refrigeration or any other features.
 This container is not watertight.

-Dry containers are made from aluminum and steel and are suitable for all kinds of cargo.
+Dry containers are made from aluminum and steel and are suitable for all cargo types.
 There can be slight differences in the payload (weight loading) and loading between a steel or aluminum.
 Most shipping companies will not give you a choice on what kind of container you can get but will give you the container you have empty in their shipping yard.

 A few things to check before you load your container:

-- Check the container door closes properly – It is very important that your door close properly.
-You do not want to have the goods fall all over the road before your goods even get to the port.
+- Check the container door closes properly – It is very important that your door closes correctly.
+You do not want the goods to fall all over the road before your goods even get to the port.

-- Check the container is seaworthy – The container has to be able to make it to its destination so you need to check that the container is seaworthy and of a good enough condition.
-We have received some containers that were in such bad shape we refused them and told them to return them and bring a new one.
+- Check the container is seaworthy – The container has to be able to make it to its destination, so you need to check that the container is seaworthy and in good enough condition.
+We have received some containers in such bad shape that we refused them and told them to return them and bring a new one.

-The height of a standard 20’ and 40’ dry shipping containers are the same at 8’6” tall.
-Again you need to look at this and also the door opening to know what will be able to be loaded in.
+The height of standard 20’ and 40’ dry shipping containers are the same at 8’6” tall.
+Again, you need to look at this and also the door opening to know what will be able to be loaded in.
 For most shipments, this is not a problem.
-The main issue is if you are shipping something that is very large.
+The main issue is if you are shipping something very large.